kubernetes/enhancements/keps/sig-apps/4026-crojob-scheduled-timestamp-annotation/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `CronJobCreationAnnotation`
-  - Components depending on the feature gate: The feature gate will only enable the new annotation to be added to the newly created Jobs.
+  - Components depending on the feature gate: `kube-controller-manager`
 - [ ] Other
   - Describe the mechanism: N/A.
   - Will enabling / disabling the feature require downtime of the control